gbv/cocoda-workshop/ubuntu-setup.md

 ### pm2

-*only needed to enable Cocoda and/or jskos-server as service*
+> only needed to enable Cocoda and/or jskos-server as permanent service

 ~~~bash
 npm i -g pm2